American Scientist’s “Science by the Slice” Speaker Series

-American Scientist magazine's "Pizza Lunch" speaker series invites Ph.D.-level scientists from area universities and research institutes to give talks about compelling research to science journalists and science communicators in the Research Triangle region.
+American Scientist magazine's "Science by the Slice" speaker series invites Ph.D.-level scientists from area universities and research institutes to give talks about compelling research to a science-interested audience (science communicators, other scientists, students, and the general public) in the Research Triangle region.

-The series, one of the 20-plus Exchange Groups supported statewide by NCBiotech, is designed to expand scientific understanding among people professionally engaged in explaining science, especially biology, to others.
-Since it was established in the late 1990s, it has also served as a networking opportunity for people engaged in science communication at many institutions in Raleigh, Durham, Chapel Hill and Research Triangle Park.
+The series, one of the 20-plus Exchange Groups supported statewide by NCBiotech, is designed to expand scientific understanding among people professionally engaged in explaining science to others.
+Since it was established in the late 1990s, it has served as a networking opportunity for people engaged in science communication at many institutions in Raleigh, Durham, Chapel Hill, and Research Triangle Park.

-Thanks to a grant from the North Carolina Biotechnology Center and funding from the RTP chapter of Sigma Xi, American Scientist's noontime Pizza Lunch speaker series is free and open to science journalists and science communicators of all stripes, as well as any interested member of the public.
+Thanks to a grant from the North Carolina Biotechnology Center and funding from the RTP chapter of Sigma Xi, the American Scientist's Science by the Slice speaker series is free and open to science communicators of all stripes and any interested member of the public.
 Feel free to extend this invitation to anyone who might want to attend.